Public Transit

 - Submit your trip.

-The majority of ridership on the B-LINK is from Downtown to the Village and this bus often operates more like an express service.
+The majority of ridership on the Blue Mountain Link (B-LINK) is from Downtown to the Village and this bus regularly operates like an express service.
 This route will continue to run on a regular schedule between the Collingwood Transit Terminal and The Blue Mountain Village Resort to provide the best service.

 Do you have a request for a stop or shelter?
-Visit Stop and Shelter Design Guidelines to learn about our selection process.
+Visit Stop and Shelter Design Guidelines to learn about the selection process.